Reading Readers’ Needs

 9 Mar

 A 700,000 square meters Hindu temple—the world’s second-largest Hindu temple—was recently inaugurated in New Jersey.
 The sect that built the temple is known for building many other elaborate temples, see, for instance, the temple in Delhi (TripAdvisor rates it as the second biggest attraction in Delhi) or the temple in Abu Dhabi.
-What is more wondrous that many of these temples have been built in the last two decades.
+What is more wondrous is that many of these temples have been built in the last two decades.

 BAPS Temple in Robbinsville, NJ